Foot, Heel & Ankle Injuries

 Types of Foot, Heel & Ankle Injuries

 Work-related foot, heel, and ankle injuries can affect your bones, joints, ligaments, and nerves.
 Often, these injuries require surgeries and rehabilitation to recover, causing hefty medical bills, pain and suffering, and extensive time off work.
-The most common injuries include:

-- A sprain happens when the ligaments in your ankle or foot tear.
+- Sprains: A sprain happens when the ligaments in your ankle or foot tear.
 These injuries are usually mild and only require rest, ice, and pain medication to relieve the symptoms.
 However, more severe cases can require surgery.

 Other injuries that can cause serious damage include: